numpy/numpy/doc/source/reference/array_api.rst

      - See :ref:`array_api-name-changes`.
    * - ``concat`` has different default casting rules from ``np.concatenate``
      - **Strictness**
      - No cross-kind casting.
-No value-based casting on scalars.
+No value-based casting on scalars (when axis=None).
    * - ``stack`` has different default casting rules from ``np.stack``
      - **Strictness**
      - No cross-kind casting.